 If you are looking for a similar yet effective alternative to a debit card, a prepaid card may be your solution.
 Prepaid cards allow you to load money onto them to make any purchases at any location.
 Essentially, they function similarly to debit cards, without having any connection to a bank account.
 This makes prepaid cards a great option if you have poor banking history.
 Prepaid cards are handy, but you must be careful.
 Some of them come with fees that can add up and cause you to spend more money.
-Below, we’ve listed the top nine reloadable prepaid cards with no fees.
+Below, we’ve listed the top ten reloadable prepaid cards with no fees.
 We also get into the specifics of prepaid cards, how they work, and what benefits you can receive from using them.
 Use this detailed guide to pick the right prepaid card for you.

 What We'll Cover

 - The 10 Best Zero-Fee Reloadable Prepaid Cards

 - The Difference Between Prepaid Cards and Debit Cards